inbo/data-publication/datasets/inboveg-niche-vlaanderen-events/metadata.md

 **Project title**:  NICHE – VlaanderenPersonnel: Els De Bie **Funding**: Funded by the Flemish government, SVW, and Pidpa

-Study area descriptions/descriptor:
+**Study area descriptions/descriptor**:
 Based on the WATINA database (Water in Nature Reserves) a selection of locations in Flemisch nature reserves was made for NICHE-Vlaanderen.
 The selection criteria were: hydrologic data must be available for minimum 1 year (more is better) and no significant disturbance occurred between the hydrological data collection and the vegetation survey.
 ‘Disturbances' are indications for a possible unbalance between vegetation occurrence and the abiotic environment, due to for example drainage, ground works, water supply, etc.

-Design description: The goal of "Niche Vlaanderen" is to adapt the Dutch "hydro-ecological model NICHE (Nature Impact Assessment of Changes in Hydro‐Ecological Systems)" for Flanders.
+**Design description**: The goal of "Niche Vlaanderen" is to adapt the Dutch "hydro-ecological model NICHE (Nature Impact Assessment of Changes in Hydro‐Ecological Systems)" for Flanders.
 The "Niche Vlaanderen" tool will be used to evaluate the effects of interventions in water management such as river restoration, ground water collection,  etc.

-Taxonomic coverage
+**Taxonomic coverage**

 General taxonomic coverage description: For every vegetation plot the tracheophytes and bryophytes were determined.
 Taxonomic ranks